• Skip to primary navigation

 • Optional Add-ins: Sour cream, cream cheese, chives, grated Parmesan, or roasted garlic for more depth.

-The base recipe is simple—so it’s easy to riff on depending on what’s in your fridge.
+The base recipe is simple-so it's easy to riff on depending on what's in your fridge, and they pair nicely with deviled eggs for brunch sides.

 How to Make Garlic Mashed Potatoes in the Instant Pot